kasperbrandenburg/kasperbrandenburg.github.io/about.md

 ---
-layout: default
+layout: about
-title: About Me
+title: About
+menu: true
-nav_order: 2
+order: 2
+description: >
-description: "About Kasper Brandenburg - Cybersecurity Researcher"
+  About Kasper Brandenburg - Cybersecurity researcher based in Denmark specializing in vulnerability research and responsible disclosure.
 ---

 # About Kasper Brandenburg